verweypaolo/tang-nano-9k-matcher/README.md

   fixed-depth (N=8) list of resting orders for one side of the book (bid or ask, selected via a `DESCENDING` parameter), implemented as combinationally shifted register arrays rather than BRAM, so that finding the best price is a direct read rather than a search.
-Two instances of this module (one per side) will be instantiated by the matching engine.
+Supports insert, remove (of the top order), and reduce (partial consumption of the top order's quantity, for partial fills).
+Two instances of this module (one per side) are instantiated by the matching engine.
-- **matching engine** *(planned)* — consumes `message_rx`'s decoded fields on `messageReady`, matches incoming orders against the resting book, and issues insert/remove commands to the appropriate `order_book_side` instance.
+- **`matching_engine.v`** *(logically complete; testbench in progress)** —
+  instantiates `message_rx` and both `order_book_side` instances.
+On each `messageReady` pulse, routes the order to the correct side, walks the opposite side's book to resolve full or partial fills against one or more resting orders, and rests any unfilled remainder as a new order — or rejects it if that side's book is full.

 ### Why registers instead of BRAM for the order book